 5 Indicators That Your Bathroom May Have Water Damage

 Without water, a bathroom is not possible to imagine, right?
-But it can become an issue if that water ends up somewhere other than the shower, toilet, and sink.
+But it can become an issue if that water ends up somewhere other than the shower, toilet, or sink.
 Leaks from pipes and breaks in seals can result in serious problems such as extensive damage to your home and health risks.
-This blog is to help you recognize the clear warning signs of bathroom water damage, not to frighten you.
+This blog is to help you recognise the clear warning signs of bathroom water damage, not to frighten you.
 You can identify the cause and stop more issues from arising if you can identify these symptoms on time.
 Keep an eye out for:

 Mildew or Mould